AwesomesauceLabs/piglet-manual/index.md

     {
         var anim = GetComponent<Animator>();
         var animList = GetComponent<AnimationList>();

+        // Note: Imported animation clips always start
+        // at index 1, because index "0" is reserved for
+        // the "Static Pose" clip.

         var stateName = animList.Clips[1].name;

+        // Note: We use 0 for the layer index argument
+        // because the AnimatorController generated by
+        // Piglet only uses the default layer.

         anim.Play(stateName, 0);
     }
 }
 ```
-: A minimal script for playing an Editor-imported (Mecanim)
+: A minimal script for playing an Editor-imported (Mecanim) animation
-animation clip at runtime.
+clip at runtime.
 When this script is attached to the root `GameObject`
-of the glTF model, it plays the animation clip at index 1
+of the model, it plays the first animation from the glTF file,
-in the `AnimationList`, immediately after Unity enters Play Mode.
+immediately after Unity enters Play Mode.
+Note that the imported
+animations always begin at index 1 in the `AnimationList`, because
+index 0 is reserved for the "Static Pose" clip.

 ## Piglet Options Window